Mentoring Program

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

 Employees with three or more years of experience are nominated by the District Extension Director/Regional Extension Director (DED/RED) and their CED to be a Mentor.
+Mentors will be invited to attend in-person district level training in the early spring of each year.
 New hires will be paired with a Mentor based several factors, including but not limited to subject matter, programmatic area and physical location.
-Mentors and Mentees will receive an invitation to register for the Mentoring Program Training, which is offered on the first Tuesday of every month.
+Mentees will receive an invitation to register for the Mentoring Program Overview Training, which is offered on the second Wednesday of every month.

-Mentors and Mentees should review the Mentoring Program resources and the Desk Reference Guide before meeting for the first time.
+Mentors and Mentees should review the Mentoring Program resources before meeting for the first time.